rocky/python-uncompyle6/NEW_FEATURES.rst

 If you look at the changes in this code, right now there are no grammar changes needed between 1.0 to 1.3.
-(Some of this may be wrong though since we haven't extensively tested these ealiest Python versions
+(Some of this may be wrong though since we haven't extensively tested these earliest Python versions

 For Python 1.4 which is based off of the grammar for 1.5 though there are number of changes, about 6 grammar rules.
-Later versions of though we start to see larger upheaval and at certain places, especially those where new opcodes are introduced, especially those that change the way calls or execptions get handled, we have major upheaval in the grammar.
+Later versions of though we start to see larger upheaval and at certain places, especially those where new opcodes are introduced, especially those that change the way calls or exceptions get handled, we have major upheaval in the grammar.
 It is not just that some rules get added, but we also need to *remove* some grammar rules as well.

-I have been largely managing this as incremental diffences between versions.
+I have been largely managing this as incremental differences between versions.
 However in the future I am leaning more towards totally separate grammars.
 A well constructed grammar doesn't need to be that large.